ButterCMS/meteor-cms-blog/README.md

 In this tutorial I’m going to show you how to build a CMS-powered blog using MeteorJS and ButterCMS.
 The finished code for this tutorial is [available on Github](https://github.com/buttercms/meteor-cms-blog).

 [ButterCMS](https://buttercms.com) is a hosted API-based CMS and blog engine that lets you build CMS-powered apps using any programming language.
-You can think of Butter as being similar to WordPress except that you build your website in your language of choice and then plug-in the dynamic content using an API.If you want to try Butter for yourself, [sign in with Github](https://buttercms.com/github/oauth).
+You can think of Butter as being similar to WordPress except that you build your website in your language of choice and then plug-in the dynamic content using an API.
+If you want to try Butter for yourself, [sign in with Github](https://buttercms.com/github/oauth).

 ## Getting Started